 “The misguided Spaniards knew not what they were doing.
 The exile of the Moors delighted them… Lope de Vega sang about the sentencia justa by which Phillip lll, despreciando sus barbaros tesoros,banished to Africa las ultimas reliquias de los Moros… They did not understand that they had killed their golden goose.
-For centuries Spain that been the centre of civilization, the seat of arts and sciences, of learning, and every form of refined enlightenment.
+For centuries Spain that been the center of civilization, the seat of arts and sciences, of learning, and every form of refined enlightenment.
 No other country in Europe had so far approached the cultivated dominion of the Moors.
 The brief brilliancy of Ferdinand and Isabella, of the empire of Charles V, could found no such enduring preeminence.
-The Moors were banished; for a while Christian Spain shone, like the moon, with a borrowed light; then came the eclipse and in that darkness Spain has grovelled ever since.” ~Stanley Lane-Poole
+The Moors were banished; for a while, Christian Spain shone, like the moon, with a borrowed light; then came the eclipse and in that darkness, Spain has groveled ever since.” ~Stanley Lane-Poole

 The very year that the Moors were defeated Columbus journeyed to the West Indies.